quickmar/diax-js/README.md

 `Diax` a library for creating Web Components with extended capabilities and clean API.

-# Problem diax aim to solve
+#

 Developing modern web page often require of shearing data between parts of the page and updates of UI based on user interaction.
 To meet these requirements there is a need to deliver more JavaSpript to the page, but nature of software is that it is growing over time.
 These phenomena require encapsulation as it allows dividing softer in to smaller pieces that are better manageable, extendable and composable.

 Web Components are solution for that.
 They let attach custom JavaScript to its definition, so it creates encapsulation and increase manageability.
 They are HTML Nodes, so they are composable.
 Last but not least they are pure JavaScript classes, so they are extendable.

 Even all positive aspect that Web Components brings to the Web there are improvements which can be addressed.

 - Passing data between elements
 - Reacting on user actions
 - Code extensibility